 Reliquary of St Martin of Tours (I do love a beautiful Reliquary!)

 This grave marker on the wall of the Cathedral comes with an interesting story that’s been passed down through the centuries.
 A Crusader came home to his wife in Erfurt with a special surprise.
-While he was in the Middle East, he was wounded, and healed by a local woman.
-He fell in love and married her.
+While in the Middle East, he was wounded in battle.
+After a local woman healed him, he fell in love and married her.
 Then brought her home.
-In Erfurt, he set her up in a household… then went to break the news to his first wife.
-She was so happy to see him, and so thankful to the other woman for healing him, that she accepted the second wife.
+In Erfurt, he set her up in a household and then went to break the news to his first wife.
+She was so happy to see him and so thankful to the other woman for healing him that she accepted the second wife.
 The second wife converted to Christianity.
-The family of three lived happily to the end of their days… then were buried together in the Cathedral.
+The family of three lived happily to the end of their days.
+They were buried together in the Cathedral.

 Erfurt University

-The Universität began accepting students in 1392 to study, Philosophy, Law, Medicine, and Theology (the 4 windows above the door reflect those fields).
-Martin Luther studied Philosophy there, and graduated with a Masters degree in 1505.
+The Universität began accepting students in 1392 to study Philosophy, Law, Medicine, and Theology (the four windows above the door reflect those fields).
+Martin Luther studied Philosophy there and graduated with a Masters degree in 1505.
 (It’s also in Erfurt where Luther, after surviving a particularly violent storm, promised to devote himself to the church).
-The University closed in the early 1800s when the city fell under the rule of the Prussians, but reopened in 1994.
+The University closed in the early 1800s when the city fell under the rule of the Prussians but reopened in 1994.

 Till Eulenspiegel in Erfurt

 Known trickster Till Eulenspiegel pulled one over on the academics of the Erfurt University, so he’s memorialized throughout the Altstadt.
-As the story goes… Eulenspiegel swore he could teach any creature to read.
-The University rector said fine, we will pay you to teach this donkey to read!
-He asked for 21 years to accomplish the feat.
-And got to work.
-He put oat between the pages of an old psalm book… and the donkey would leaf through looking for them.
-When it ran out, he would bray Eeee Awww!
+As the story goes, Eulenspiegel swore he could teach any creature to read.
+The University rector said fine; we will pay you to teach this donkey to read!
+He asked for 21 years to accomplish the feat and got to work.
+He put oats between the pages of an old psalm book, and the donkey would leaf through looking for them.
+When it ran out, he would bray, Eeee Awww!
 Till brought the Rector in to see the animal’s progress.
 The donkey began to bray as he saw the empty pages.
-EEEE AWWW….
-Eulenspiegel said “see, he already knows two vowel sounds.”
-The Rector agreed to keep paying him… and Till kept raking in the money.
+EEEE AWWW!
+Eulenspiegel said, “See, he already knows two vowel sounds.”
+The Rector agreed to keep paying him, and Till kept raking in the money.
 Eventually, the Rector died, ending the contract.
 Till took the money and ran.
 (Find out more about the Jester Till Eulenspiegel here)

 The Narrowest House in Germany?